Learn About Air Actuators & Accessories

 Because of their simplicity and durability, air actuation has been the solution of choice for millions of applications worldwide.
 One potential drawback, however, is that they require a source of compressed air.
 This is typically not an issue in plant environments where factory compressed air is normally available, but for remote field applications a long run of high pressure pipe is impractical.
 In this case, electric actuators should be used instead.

 Pneumatic actuators consist of an actuator housing and a pair of horizontally opposed pistons connected to either a Rack & Pinion or Scotch Yoke mechanism.
 These linkages translate the linear motion of the pistons to rotary motion of the output drive.
-(A detailed discussion of scotch yoke and rack & pinion can be found here.)
+Click the following link for a detailed overview of Scotch Yoke and Rack & Pinion air actuators.

 For spring return models, springs are added between the piston and housing end caps.
 When the pistons expand outward on the power stroke the pistons are compressed, and when the compressed air is vented the springs return the actuator to its starting position.

 Valworx quarter turn pneumatic actuators use a standard ISO5211 mount pad to connect to the valve.
 The ISO5211 standard specifies the stem size, bolt size and bolt radius.
 This widely accepted standard allows valves and actuators to be mounted regardless of manufacturer.
 Some manufacturers also have brand-specific mounting patterns.
-All Valworx valves and actuators utilize the ISO 5211 mounting standard.
+All Valworx valves and actuators utilize the ISO5211 mounting standard.